A Time Leap Challenge for SAT Solving: The Arena: Designing the Time Leap Challenge

-\paragraph{Final Teams.} In order to have a comparison on theoretical advances in \SAThy solving between DPLL and CDCL from an abstract perspective and out of the hand of programmer, we picked the implementations by Donald Knuth~\cite{Knuth15a}.
-The implementations represent particular time periods, more precisely, DPLL solver (\solver{SAT10}), a DPLL look-ahead solver (\solver{SAT11}), and a CDCL solver (\solver{SAT13}), as well as a preprocessor (\solver{SAT12}).
+\paragraph{Final Teams} To have a comparison on theoretical advances in \SAThy solving between DPLL and CDCL from an abstract perspective and out of the hand of a programmer, we picked the implementations by Donald Knuth~\cite{Knuth15a}.
+The implementations represent particular periods, more precisely, DPLL solver (\solver{SAT10}), a DPLL look-ahead solver (\solver{SAT11}), and a CDCL solver (\solver{SAT13}), as well as a preprocessor (\solver{SAT12}).
 We still tested the old solvers \solver{Relsat}, \solver{Satz}, and \solver{SATO}, which resulted in less than~20 solved instances on our modern hardware for the best solver among them (SATO).
 Since it is theoretically well-known that CDCL can be significantly faster than DPLL~\cite{PipatsrisawatDarwiche09a,Nordstrom15a}, we already have the solvers by Knuth.
-There has already been work on the technological advances of various techniques between techniques in DPLL and CDCL solvers, we focus on the more modern CDCL solvers for both teams.
-However, since the solver \solver{Grasp} decides a considerable number of instances and already implements conflict learning, we include \solver{Grasp} into Team~\teamB.
-Then, there are three solvers left for a team of solvers from about~20 years ago (Team~\teamB), namely, \solver{zChaff} (2001), \solver{siege} (2003), and an early version of \solver{MiniSat} (2005).
-We decided to include the earliest solver of \solver{zChaff} (2001.2.17) into Team~\teamB, since the numbers of solved instances did not differ much between the 2001 and 2004 versions on our reference hardware.
-We preferred to include version~3 of the solver \solver{siege} (2003) as it solved about~12 instances more than version~1 (2001) on our modern reference hardware.
+There has already been work on the technological advances of various techniques between techniques in DPLL and CDCL solvers; we focus on the more modern CDCL solvers for both teams. \begin{FIXED} Then, we have several solvers available for Team~\teamB from the researched origins and the newly available SAT Heritage project.
+We focus on the solvers that output results for a considerable number of instances.
+We excluded solver \solver{Grasp}, which already implements conflict learning, but unfortunately has a bug in the parser yielding unpredictable behavior.
+One of the earliest well-known solvers, \solver{zChaff} (2001), also produces a total of 9 wrong outputs.
+Similar, the solver \solver{compsat} (2002) outputs 17 wrong results and \solver{bmsat} (2003) 8 wrong results.
+We excluded solver \solver{BerkMin561}, as its successor \solver{Forklift} performed much better.
+Since the solver \solver{Jerusat} produced only one wrong instance on a system from 2013, we decided to include this solver still.
+Hence, there are three solvers left for a team of solvers from about~20 years ago (Team~\teamB), namely, \solver{Forklift} (2003), \solver{siege} (2003), and \solver{Jerusat} (2003). \end{FIXED} We preferred to include version~3 of the solver \solver{siege} (2003) as it solved about~12 instances more than version~1 (2001) on our modern reference hardware.
 We discarded \solver{MiniSat} as the youngest of the older solvers.
-We picked \solver{CaDiCaL} 1.0.3~\cite{Biere19a} and \solver{MapleLCMDistChronoBTDL-v3 (MapleSat19)}~\cite{MapleLCMDistChronoBTDL} for Team~\teamA (new solvers on old hardware) due to their good performance in the SAT 2019 Race. \solver{MapleSat19} won the SAT 2019 Race, and \solver{CaDiCal} scored a second place.
+We picked \solver{CaDiCaL} 1.0.3~\cite{Biere19a} and \solver{MapleLCMDistChronoBTDL-v3 (MapleSat19)}~\cite{MapleLCMDistChronoBTDL} for Team~\teamA (new solvers on old hardware) due to their good performance in the SAT 2019 Race. \solver{MapleSat19} won the SAT 2019 Race, and \solver{CaDiCal} scored second place.
 Since the slightly older solver \solver{Glucose} syrup~4.2.1~\cite{glucose421} solved about ten instances more than the solver \solver{Lingeling} 7d5db72~\cite{Biere17a} on our modern reference hardware, we decided to pick \solver{Glucose} for our Team~\teamA.